 however, this has resulted in New Zealand's positioning, appeal and

-Zealand, with key partners, initiated a strategy
+Tourism New Zealand, with key partners, has initiated a strategy

 to target the younger audience.
 This is being done by

-employing different messages and media selection, through different product offerings
+employing different messages and media selection, through different

-Early results from the new strategic approach are promising, with
+Early results from the new strategic approach to dual target

-over the last 12 months, for the first time in over a
+which started to be seen in 2012 for the first time in over a